bluffingo/OpenSB/private/skins/common/markdown/privacy_policy.md

 This site uses a token cookie (`SBTOKEN`) to keep you logged in, this token should not be publicly disclosed to *anyone* as it will make them able to log into your account.

 ## Removal Requests
 If you have published personal information you would like to remove, use the tools given to edit it out if applicable.
-If this is not possible (e.g. you want to rename a personally identifiable username) or you would like to fully erase it, please contact Chaziz or sks2002.
+If this is not possible (e.g. you want to rename a personally identifiable username) or you would like to fully erase it, please contact Chaziz.

 ## Transparency
 squareBracket runs on OpenSB, which is fully open source and its source code [is available on GitHub](https://github.com/Bluffingo/OpenSB).
 You may inspect the source code yourself to see how your data is handled by the software.